LogoLogo

 Garden includes a Terraform provider that you can use to automatically validate and provision infrastructure as part of your project.
 This guide walks through how to configure and use the provider.

-It's strongly recommended that you learn about Terraform (if you haven't already) before using it with Garden.
+It's strongly recommended that you (if you haven't already) before using it with Garden.

 How it works